didogrigorov/didogrigorov/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=didogrigorov&layout=compact)](https://github.com/didogrigorov/github-readme-stats)

 - 🔭 I’m currently working on my own projects based on various ideas - CLI and Web Apps.
-- 🌱 I’m currently learning Data Structures & Algorithms, Data Science, Machine Learning & AI
+- 🌱 I’m currently learning Data Structures & Algorithms & Advanced Programming Concepts.
 - 👯 I’m looking to collaborate on Python projects mostly, but I'm also open to learn and code in other languages as well.
 - 💬 Ask me about websites, web apps or CLI development.
 - 📫 How to reach me: dido.grigorov@gmail.com or [LinkedIn](https://linkedin.com/in/didogrigorov)